Sanremo Music Festival 1956: At Eurovision

-The two first places of this Sanremo Music Festival edition, "Aprite le finestre" sung by Franca Raimondi, and "Amami se vuoi" sung by Tonina Torrielli, went on to perform at the international Eurovision Song Contest.
+The two first places of this Sanremo Music Festival edition, "Aprite le finestre" sung by Franca Raimondi, and "Amami se vuoi" sung by Tonina Torrielli, went on to perform at the international Eurovision Song Contest 1956 on 24 May 1956.

-There were seven participating countries, and each was drawn to perform two songs in the same order via two rounds, with Italy performing last in each round, following Luxembourg.
+There were seven participating countries, and each performed two songs in the same order via two rounds, with Italy performing last in each round, following Luxembourg.
 "Aprite le finestre" was performed seventh, and "Amami se vuoi" fourteenth as the last song of the evening.
+An international jury composed of two jurors from each participating country decided the winner: The two Italian jurors were the conductors Tito Petralia and Cinico Angelini.

-Only one of Switzerland's songs was declared, as the winner, after the private counting of the votes by the juries, and so the scores and placings of the two Italian songs are unknown.
+Only the winner – one of Switzerland's songs – was announced, after the private counting of the votes by the juries, and so the scores and placings of the two Italian songs are unknown.
 The two songs were succeeded as Italian representative at the 1957 contest by Nunzio Gallo with "Corde della mia chitarra".